mddazure/azure-vwan-microhack/README.md

 Note that the "routes learned" output contains all routes the Gateway knows: those that are in the same VNET, with "origin" indicating "Network", as well as routes learned from the Virtual WAN Hub via BGP with "origin" indicating "EBgp".

+### :point_right: Branch routes
+Now observe Effective Routes for onprem-vm.

+The routes for the spoke VNETs were learned via BGP and programmed into the vm route table automatically, without the need to install UDRs.

 ### :point_right: Spoke routes
 Again observe Effective Routes for spoke-1-vm, as follows: